canonical/vanilla-framework/docs/utilities/font-metrics.md

 <hr>

 Being able to visualise the baseline position, cap-height and x-height of a typeface can help precisely align inline-block elements (for example icons) to text.
-For an example of how to do this, you can inspect th

 These properties are not directly accessible via css, but can be obtained from font-editing software like FontForge.
 The values (for the Ubuntu font family) are stored in `_settings_font.scss`.
 If you want to use this utility with another font, you will need to change the default values to match your font.

 <a href="/examples/utilities/font-metrics/"
     class="js-example">
 View an example of the font metrics utility
 </a>

 ### Import